 In Depth: Pension scheme funding - an analysis of completed valuations

-This edition of In Depth analyses the approaches to and results of UK pension schemes' funding valuations completed up to July 2016.
+This In Depth sets out the approaches to and results of UK pension schemes' funding valuations completed up to July 2019.

 Our key findings this year are:

-- Average discount rates in excess of gilt yields were greater than used in last year’s valuations but were at similar levels to those of three years ago – gilt yields had reduced significantly over the three-year period
+- Average discount rates in excess of gilt yields were slightly higher overall than those used last year but slightly lower overall than those of three years ago – gilt yields had reduced significantly over the three-year period

 If you would like to receive a copy of this In Depth, please contact us.